infobyte/gorrabot/README.md

-Gorrabot is a Gitlab bot made to automate checks and proccesses in the Faraday development.
+Gorrabot is a Gitlab bot made to automate checks and processes in the Faraday development.

 # Features